bcattle/twitarian/README.md

 Now you need to tell the app how to access your Twitter account.
 The app needs to do this because only you are allowed to see a list of who has mentioned you.

 As you can see, it is waiting for you to enter a PIN.
-The way this works is that you need to give this app ("Twitarian") permission to access Twitter on your behalf.
+The way this works is that you need to give Twitarian permission to access Twitter on your behalf.
 The way you do this is by visiting a page on [twitter.com](http://twitter.com/) in your web browser and getting a PIN that lets the app to access your tweets.

-> IMPORTANT: The account you authorize with Twitter *must be the same account* you enter into Twitarian when it asks for your username.
+> IMPORTANT: The account you authorize with Twitter *must be the same account* you entered into Twitarian when it asked for your username.
 Otherwise the app won't know on whose behalf it should be working!

 The app should also open a web browser with this screen: